lf-lang/lf-lang.github.io/docs/installation.md

 title: Installation
 ---

+# Releases

+For release version descriptions and notes, see [the releases page](https://github.com/lf-lang/lingua-franca/releases).

 # Installation

 The Lingua Franca toolchain requires Java 17 ([download from Oracle](https://www.oracle.com/java/technologies/downloads/)).
 Each target language may have additional requirements (see the [Target Language Details](<./reference/target-language-details.mdx#requirements>) page and select your target language).